-≈ other:

-▼ N/A

-3. Cultural and Heritage :

-affects to historic property

-☎ increased economic pressure

-on historic properties

-☎ change to or loss of historic resources

-change to or loss of archaeological resources

-increased pressure on archaeological sites
+O increased pressure on archaeological sites

-change to or loss of aesthetically important site
+O change to or loss of aesthetically important site

-X affects to aboriginal lifestyle Possible short term impacts on traditional land use.
+X affects to aboriginal lifestyle

+Possible short term impacts on traditional land use. !

-☎ other:
+O other:

-▼ N/A
+O N/A

 Review Board staff reviewed the following documentation to prepare this checklist.